Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

 \section{Entanglement Classification Model}

-First, we employ a neural network to differentiate between entangled and separable states within two-qubit quantum systems subjected to dephasing noise.
-To explore the classification of entanglement, we constructed a dataset wherein each data represents a unique two-qubit state.
-The density operator for each two-qubit state is generated by randomly distributed parameters characterizing the state.
-The dataset comprises fifteen tomographic features per two-qubit state; the first nine features encapsulate all spin correlations between the qubits, while the remaining six features detail the spin values of individual qubits.
+To begin with, we construct the datasets as follows: we form an ensemble of two-qubit states by randomly distributed parameters characterizing the state, followed by the formation of the density operators.
+Each entry of the dataset comprises fifteen tomographic features; the first nine features encapsulate all spin correlations $\hat{\sigma}_i\otimes\hat{\sigma}_j$ between the qubits, while the remaining six features detail the spin values of individual qubits.

 The features are directly computed from the density operator of the state.
-Similar to the typical experiment setup in the CHSH inequality measurement, the spins are measured in distinct directions~\cite{CHSH1969}.
-The measurement direction for the second qubit is defined by the set \{$a, b, z$\}, which represents a coordinate system obtained by rotating the \{$x, y, z$\} coordinate system - the measurement direction for the first qubit - 45 degrees anticlockwise around the z-axis.
+Similar to the setup in the typical CHSH experiment, the spins are measured in different directions~\cite{CHSH1969}.
+For the first qubit, the spin is measured in the \{$x, y, z$\} direction.
+The measurement direction for the second qubit is defined by the set \{$a, b, z$\}, which represents a coordinate system obtained by rotating the \{$x, y, z$\} coordinate system 45 degrees anticlockwise around the z-axis, as shown in FIG.~\ref{fig:schematics}.
 The transformation of the Pauli spin matrices for the second qubit under this rotation is given by: